muyiwadosunmu/wallet-api/README.md

 1. **NestJS Framework**: Chosen for its structured approach to building scalable server-side applications with TypeScript support.
 The modular architecture allows for easy maintenance and extension.

-2. **GraphQL over REST**: Selected for its flexibility in data fetching, strong typing, and reduced over-fetching/under-fetching of data.

 3. **MongoDB**: Offers flexible schema design that works well with blockchain data which can have varying structures.

 4. **Multiple Blockchain Providers**: Implemented both Alchemy and Etherscan integrations to leverage strengths of each: